 There's no such thing as a flat PIN debit fee (anymore).

 Once upon a time, PIN debit networks charged a flat fee to process a PIN debit card transaction.
 This is no longer the case.
 All PIN debit networks charge a flat transaction fee as well as a percentage-based fee on each PIN debit transaction.

-Visa & MasterCard tack on another 1% fee for international transactions.
+Visa & MasterCard tack on an additional fee for international transactions.

 Visa and MasterCard make money by charging assessments on transactions that are routed through their networks.
 International transactions are hit extra hard, because each brand charges additional assessments on interchange volume.

 Check out or article on credit card processing fees for the latest assessment rates and fees.

 There is nothing typical about credit card processing fees.